 China’s new policies led to extraordinary growth.
 Per capita GDP in 2019 was twenty-five times greater than it had been in 1979, and extreme poverty had all but been eliminated.
 The graphs below show China’s growth relative to its East Asian rivals.
 The first graph has a logarithmic vertical axis, so that growth rates are proportional to slopes.2 China consistently grew faster that its regional rivals, and in proportional terms, it was closing the gap in per capita GDP.
 The second graph has a linear vertical axis, and shows that for all of China’s tremendous growth, the absolute gap in per capita incomes actually increased.

 One further inference can be drawn from the logarithmic graph.
 The growth rates of the three rivals fall over time, and their per capita GDPs converge.
 Their starting points might have been different, but they look more and more like each other as time passes.
 Although they are prosperous nations, their per capita GDPs remain well below that of the United States.
 China’s growth looks very much like that of its East Asian rivals, with a lag of several decades.
-There is as yet no evidence that China will overtake its East Asian rivals, let around the United States.
+There is as yet no evidence that China will overtake its East Asian rivals, let alone the United States.

 In absolute terms, however, the Chinese economy has been bigger than the American economy since 2016, if a purchasing power parity exchange rate is used to compare the currencies.3